j-miet/BTD6bot/README.md

     Change resolution the bot uses to determine relative mouse clicking/ocr text locations.
 Must match with used in-game resolution which should approximately have 16:9 aspect ratio.
 - **Windowed mode**:
     If Btd6 is run in windowed mode.
-Btd6 must be launced with -popupwindow lauch option and window cannot be moved from its initial position.
+Btd6 must be launced with ``-popupwindow`` launch option and window cannot be moved from its initial position.

     Windowed mode can face issues with ocr accuracy, though.
 If resolution is considerably smaller, text reading errors become more common and can hinder upgrading of monkeys.

+    Therefore, **it&#39;s always recommended you use fullscreen if possible.**

     #### <u>*Using windowed mode for resolutions with varying aspect ratios*</u>
-    As stated under &#39;Enable custom resolution&#39;, resolutions should have aspect ratios of 16:9 or very close to it.
+    As stated under &#39;Enable custom resolution&#39;, resolutions should have aspect ratio of 16:9.
+But, it is possible to leave in-game resolution to your native resolution, but still use custom resolution + windowed mode to reduce the actual screen area.

     Because windowed mode normally leaves empty space around, you could limit the readable area to the middle of screen.
-    A good example would be 3440x1440 resolution: it adds extra borders during maps which is 440 pixels each side.
+    A good example would be ``3440x1440`` resolution: it adds extra borders during maps which is 440 pixels each side.
 This means the actual screen area is 3440-440*2=2560 which has aspect ratio of 16:9 with height of 1440!
     In fact, this should also work for menu screens because play and hero select button are in correct position relative to everything else.
+Only actually problematic case would be the map search button which falls outside the middle area, but there&#39;s a built-in checking system which should be able to locate this button no matter the resolution setting.
     So if you have a 3440x1440 monitor and wish to play on this resolution, go to gui settings:

-    - enable custom resolution and set it as 2560x1440
+    - enable custom resolution and set it as ``2560x1440``
     - enable windowed mode
     - And of course, remember to readjust ocr deltas for new resolution, as always!